By Alter Kacyzne

 Where lay the secret of Dinezon’s ability to draw people in?
-Certainly not in that which we now call art, and which is truly a tremendously boring thing for the broader masses.
-Dinezon was a folk-artist, and this is something that we, with our present refinement, have no ear for whatsoever because we are all either native or induced introspectives and narcissists in a smaller or greater measure.
+Certainly not in that which we now call art and which is truly a tremendously boring thing for the broader masses.
+Dinezon was a folk artist, and this is something that we, with our present refinement, have no ear for whatsoever because we are all either native or induced introspectives and narcissists in a smaller or greater measure.

 We had two true folk writers: Dinezon and Sholem Aleichem.
-No one imagines putting these two writers on the same plateau.
+No one imagines putting these two writers on the same plane.
 Yet it is this way: in the main achievement of their artistry, they are comparable.

-Dinezon, the weeper, and Sholem Aleichem the clown.
+Dinezon, the weeper, and Sholem Aleichem, the clown.
 Both move us with the same theatrical method.
 Both wrinkle the face of the folk and force it to play along.
 The first—to weeping.
 The second—to laughter.

 Don’t discount the sentimentality of the art.

 Real sentimentality is just as warranted as real humor.
 Both methods are primitive ways to create an effect.
 If they emerge from an artist’s natural characteristic, then their effect is—art.
-And as this is the shortest way to an effect, it is folk-artistry.
+And as this is the shortest way to an effect, it is folk artistry.

 You will just as naturally burst out weeping with Dinezon as you will naturally burst into laughter with Sholem Aleichem.